-11.1.3 Filing Procedures
+iii.
+Filing Procedures

 Upon receiving a written request from FinCEN, the Bank should refer to Treasury's regulations, i.e., 31 C.F.R. § 1060.300, for the information it is required to report to FinCEN regarding the specified Foreign Correspondent Banking Customer.
-The Bank should also refer to these regulations for the deadlines for filing such report with FinCEN and the recordkeeping requirements relating to such reports and supporting documents.
+The Bank should also refer to these regulations for the deadlines for filing such reports with Fin-CEN and the recordkeeping requirements relating to such reports and supporting documents.

-12. Information Sharing
+12.INFORMATION SHARING